PoCInnovation/Pool2020/steganography/README.md

 # Steganography

 Steganography is the art of hiding the fact that you are hiding something :).
 Basically this means that all the process of hiding data in a file (image, sound, pdf...) is steganography.
-In this workshop, we are going to learn some basic techniques to hide data ad reverse them to retrieve it.
+In this workshop, we are going to learn some basic techniques to hide data in files and to restore it.

 # Before we start